Getting engaged in 2020? Shop these on-trend ring designs

 Pear-Shaped Blue And White Sapphire And Diamond Ring ($584.10, originally $649; zales.com)

-A non-traditional, pear-shaped ring that has caught our eye is this vintage design, which showcases a blue sapphire stone front and center.
+A nontraditional, pear-shaped ring that has caught our eye is this vintage design, which showcases a blue sapphire stone front and center.

 _______________________________________________________________________________